MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 There's no way to opt out.
 This security motion is critical to all safety and security of the Azure platform and is being repeated across cloud vendors.
 For example, see [Secure by Design: AWS to enhance MFA requirements in 2024](https://aws.amazon.com/blogs/security/security-by-design-aws-to-enhance-mfa-requirements-in-2024/).

-A grace period is available for customers with use cases where no workarounds are easily available and need more time to prepare for the MFA requirement.
-The first notification from us that states the enforcement date for your tenant(s) also includes a link to apply for the grace period.
-The notification also includes more details about customer types, use cases, and scenarios that are eligible for grace period.
+An option to postpone the enforcement start date is available for customers with use cases where no workarounds are easily available and more time is needed to prepare for the MFA requirement.
+Between August 15, 2024 and October 15, 2024, Global Administrators can go to the [Azure portal](https://aka.ms/managemfaforazure) to postpone the start date of enforcement for their tenant to March 15, 2025.
+Global Administrators must have [elevated access](https://aka.ms/enableelevatedaccess) before postponing the start date of MFA enforcement on this page and they must perform this action for every tenant for which they would like to postpone the start date of enforcement.

 **Question**: Can I test MFA before Azure enforces the policy to ensure nothing breaks?